BradGreig/brownlow-predictor/docs/index.md

 ![Top-10 predictions for the 2026 Brownlow](https://github.com/BradGreig/brownlow-predictor/blob/main/data/IndividualPredictions/2026/Top-10-all.png?raw=true)
 *<small>The predicted top 10 for the 2026 AFL Brownlow using all available predictive models and two methodology for the voting.
 Note, I have included the SBI results this year for the expected votes, despite their low number (due to broad posteriors).
 The order is what is important, not the number in that instance.</small>*

 Should be a very comfortable victory for Nick Daicos.
 Third times the charm perhaps?
 Nick has been one of the favourites the last couple of years.

+I guess the thing of interest this year is not who wins, but by how much.
+Further, whether the record of Patrick Cripps (45 votes) can be eclipsed.
+Seems possible given the predictions.
+In any case, looks like it'll be a record breaking evening in some capacity.

 Below, I provide the predictions for the number of votes awarded to each individual team for all the models.
 No tables for top-5 performers by each of the 18 clubs though.
 Data exists, just didn't think it was as interesting.